matthewclso/MgNet_SCAN/README.md

 # MgNet_SCAN
 In this repository, we aim to combine Prof. Jinchao Xu's MgNet framework with the popular SCAN distillation framework.
 We then observe its performance as well as future investigation opportunities.
+We also investigate some implementation differences between TensorFlow and PyTorch, how it leads to a sometimes signifcant performance differential, which eventually gives rise to the tfe (TensorFlow Extras) library.